Wonder of the World

 Loup Garou fools villagers

-What a Loup Garou looks like and what animal he transforms to – See the other Trinidad and Tobago’s folklore characters
+What a Loup Garou looks like and what animal he transforms to

 The “Ligahoo” or “Loup Garou” is a Trinidad and Tobago folklore character who can change into a werewolf.
 He is a beast you should not cross yet dealing with him in trade is another matter.
 If ever you see a Ligahoo he would see you before you wink of an eye, then you’ll see something else.
 The Ligahoo owns the streets and can be distinguished as a go happy man dragging his coffin around with full with Bush Rum and by a chain.
 The Werewolf creature can be seen if dog yampee is placed in the corner of your eye.
 The Loup Garou can’t see you or can he?.
 The myth over the dog yampee remains as the ability to see spirits of the afterlife.